larray-project/larray/doc/source/tutorial/getting_started.rst

     ambiguous_arr = ndtest([sex, status, year])
     ambiguous_arr

-If we try to get the subset of our array concerning women (represented by the "F" label in our array), we might try something like:
+If we try to get the subset of our array concerning women (represented by the 'F' label in our array), we might try something like:

 .. ipython:: python
     :verbatim:

-    ambiguous_arr[2017, "F"]
+    ambiguous_arr[2017, 'F']

 ... but we receive back a volley of insults ::